There's lots of different types of support you can get for your child.

 A Children's Centre brings together a range of services for children under five and their families such as family support, health and education.

-Children’s Centres also include information and support across the local community.
+Children’s Centres also include information and support across the local community A community is the people and places in an area. .
 The idea is to make services easy to use and to give children the best start in life.

 Children’s social care

 Some children with a learning disability may be eligible for social care support.
 This could include day care facilities for children under the age of 5, short breaks and wider support for the child’s family.
 This support is a ‘general duty’ meaning that the council must provide a range of services for all children in its area who are deemed to be ‘children in need’ in order to “safeguard and promote” their interests.

 Children under 18 who are eligible to receive social care are called ‘children in need’.
 All disabled children are eligible for an assessment An assessment is a way of finding out what help a person needs.
 When you have an assessment, you might have to go to a meeting or fill in a form. from their council to determine whether they need social care support.
 Councils will have their own criteria for determining whether someone is eligible for support.

 Some children who are suffering from, or at risk of significant harm, will also receive support to safeguard them and promote their welfare.